 This is a transcript from the video series The Skeptic’s Guide to Health, Medicine, and the Media.
 Watch it now, on The Great Courses Plus.

 Those numbers are scary but might hide the truth that 60% of people in their 90s do not have Alzheimer’s disease.
-Still, we’re talking about a lot of people, here.
+Still, this is a large number of people.

-And with the aging of our population, Alzheimer’s disease will only become more common.
+With the aging of our population, Alzheimer’s disease will only become more common.
 It’s an illness that’s very costly, difficult to treat, and heartbreaking.
-So any news about a new therapy is bound to make headlines.
+Any news about a new therapy is bound to make headlines.

 But unfortunately, headlines aren’t always the best way to get your health information.